JohanSK29/IMDBrainrot/README.md

 ## Initialization

-Clone / download repository files and run the following to install the required packages:
+Clone / download repository files and navigate into the 'IMDBrainrot' folder and run the following to install the required packages:

     pip install -r requirements.txt